Calculating Your Insurance Premium

 3. The size of your business

-If you have a remuneration of $200,000 or less, your insurance premium is calculated using the average for your industry.
+If you have a remuneration of $200,000 or less, your insurance premium is calculated using the rate for your industry.

 If your remuneration is over $200,000, then your WorkCover insurance premium is calculated using: